It’s easier than you might think to find the best coffee for the Ninja Coffee Bar. There are only a few things to keep in mind when you’re shopping.

 - Peet’s Coffee’s Brazil Minas Naturais, which is a medium roast, full-bodied coffee from Brazil.
 It’s smooth enough to be good iced with nothing added, but strong enough to hold its own against sugar, ice, and milk.
 Get a 12-oz. bag of it online or at the grocery store for around $11.00.

-- If you like your blended drinks to still have a strong coffee flavor and a hefty dose of caffeine, try Death Wish Coffee Co., the world’s strongest coffee (around $20.00 for a 1-lb. bag).
+- If you like your blended drinks to still have a strong coffee flavor and a hefty dose of caffeine, try Death Wish Coffee Co., the world’s strongest coffee.
 It even comes with a risk-free money-back guarantee in case you don’t love it.

 If you already have an espresso roast or French roast on hand, you can use that too.
 This works vice-versa, too.
 You could try these iced/blended recommendations in your cappuccinos and lattes.